 Roddy graduated in 2001 at which point he decided to travel the world with his greatest love – yes, he took his pipes with him!
 His outgoing personality coupled with the novelty of bagpipes in foreign lands meant he was a popular character on his travels.
 Roddy’s pipes could be heard across Europe from Athens to Kiev, Asia, and as far as Australia and New Zealand (sometimes from here!)
 It did leave him with a bit of a travelling itch, which does explain somewhat the next few years of his career.

-On his return, he was keen to try and change the tired and stereotypical image of bagpipers – one of an old, bearded, slightly overweight ginger Scotsman – to reflect the new generation of pipers – the more fun and contemporary face of competition standard piping.
-Roddy continued to pipe at weddings and events, with his own distinctive style and personality, and managed to snag himself a great gig playing on Scotland’s only international cruise ship, the Hebridean Spirit.
-This offered him the opportunity to travel more, and also he met William Marshall, a talented pianist and accordion player (who Roddy has been trying to get rid of ever since) In 3 ½ years of working on the ship and travelling the world (on and off) Roddy has been lucky enough to see some of the most stunning and exotic locations, from the Arctic to the Seychelles and most places in between.
+On his return, he was keen to try and change the tired and stereotypical image of bagpipers.
+One of an old, bearded, slightly overweight ginger Scotsman – to reflect the new generation of pipers – the more fun and contemporary face of competition standard piping.
+Roddy continued to pipe at weddings and events, with his own distinctive style and personality.
+Luck shone and he managed to snag himself a great gig playing on Scotland’s only international cruise ship, the Hebridean Spirit.
+This offered him the opportunity to travel more, and also he met William Marshall, a talented pianist and accordion player (who Roddy has been trying to get rid of ever since).
+In 3 ½ years of working on the ship and travelling the world (on and off) Roddy has been lucky enough to see some of the most stunning and exotic locations, from the Arctic to the Seychelles and most places in between.
 One of his highlights has been addressing the haggis on a private island in the Maldives for one of the most remote Burns suppers to date.